ballerina-platform/ballerina-dev-website/learn/references/style-guide/coding-conventions/expressions.md

 };
 ```

 * You can define the fields in new lines.
-If so, make sure all the fields are in a separate line and they are block-indented.
+If you do so, make sure each field is in a separate line and is block-indented.

 **Do's**